-The app recently published a new beta version which included the much teased timed photos and videos feature.
+WhatsApp has recently introduced — first in beta and now in stable — a new privacy feature, which should buy it some much-needed brownie points.
 Termed as ‘View Once’, this option in Whatsapp has been quite talked about and many people have been itching to get their hands on it.
 So what is the new ‘View Once‘ feature and what exactly happens when you use it?
 Let’s find out!

 What is ‘View Once’ on WhatsApp?

-View Once is a timed photo and video option in Whatsapp’s new beta that allows you to share one-time photos and videos.
-The media files shared using this feature will be deleted from the chat history and local storage, once viewed by the recipient.
+View Once is a timed photo and video option in Whatsapp that allows you to share one-time photos and videos.
+The media files shared using this feature are deleted from the chat history and local storage, once viewed by the recipient.

 This feature has been available in Snapchat since its release and has been one of its main USPs.
 Whatsapp’s inclusion of this feature is surely going to entice users that have been using Snapchat solely for this purpose.